open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 We have to try it, even if we fail, we might prove a point that there’s some value to it.
 {{< /card2 >}}

 > Were there some things you did where it was easy to do and it didn't cost as much?
-Because you're after impact in terms of the barriers that you mentioned and of the things that work.
+Because you are after impact in terms of the barriers that you mentioned and of the things that work.

 {{< expand "Show answer">}}
 I think the easiest thing that that works with open source is connecting elements.
 It's low on hurdles to any type of collaboration.
 If I go anywhere and have this open source project there is no discussions around who has which interests.
 Of course, everyone has their own interests but not as much as in other disciplines.
 If there is a commercial product, you have to set the stage how you collaborate together.
 What information can you share and what not.
 You must have nondisclosure agreements.
 Maybe some other contracts, who does what for what.
 It's always about what do I get back for my time invested?
 This is